What Is Multimodal Learning? Engaging Every Learner

 Case-based learning

-Starting off your course or lesson with a real-life example proves that the effort to attain the knowledge is worth the result, motivating learners to engage with the content.
+Starting a course or lesson with a real-life example shows that the effort to learn is worth the outcome, motivating learners to engage with the content.

 Multimedia research projects

 Multimedia research projects ask students to use a variety of sources such as books, podcasts, news articles, videos, and more.
-This multimodal approach not only exposes students to a wider range of sources and perspectives, but caters to learning styles with a multimodal preference.
+This multimodal approach not only exposes students to a wider range of sources and perspectives, but also builds the skill of learning across formats—something learners will need outside the classroom.

 Educational games and gamification